Datu Mustapha Datu Harun: Arrests of Roman Catholic priests, Islamisation, anti-Christian persecution and Malayisation of Sabah

 Peter's house was also surrounded by the police after all the priests were arrested because only he dared to voice his opposition to the prosecution of the priests.
 He was not arrested because of his strong political support from the Kadazan people of Penampang.

-While the 20-point agreement had provided that "there should be no any state religion in North Borneo", Mustapha party of USNO including himself is very active in propagating Islam and amend a bill to make Islam as the official religion of the state.
-He actively sponsored the creation of United Sabah Islamic Association (USIA) on 14 August 1969 which modelled from similar agencies that already existing in West Malaysia.
-He actively campaigned to persuade non-Muslims to convert to Islam due to what he perceive that the unity can only be achieved through a common religion and language, where he also make the Malay language as the official language of Sabah by limiting the importance of English language.
+Whilst the 20-point agreement had provided that "there should be no any state religion in North Borneo", Mustapha's party of USNO including himself as well as the religious organization which he established is very active in propagating Islam and has attempted to make Islam as the official religion of the state.
+He actively sponsored the creation of United Sabah Islamic Association (USIA) on 14 August 1969 which was modelled from similar agencies that already existed in West Malaysia.
+He also actively campaigned to persuade non-Muslims to convert to Islam due to what he perceived that the unity can only be achieved through a common religion and language, where he also enforced the official use of Malay (Bahasa Malaysia) as the language of Sabah by limiting the importance of English language as well as ethnic vernacular languages and banning radio broadcasts in other vernacular languages as well as English.
 By February 1974, around 75,000 non-Muslim Sabahans had been converted to Islam which rapidly increase to 95,000 in 1975.

 Aiding the Moro rebels in the southern Philippines

 During Mustapha term as a Chief Minister of Sabah, he had a vision to make Islam as the majority religion in the state.
 In order to achieve his aims, he was actively harbouring Muslim refugees from the Philippines especially those of similar ethnic background to himself.
 Mustapha was also believed to have aiding the Moro in their struggle for independence by providing arms and training facilities in Malaysia.
 His action were tolerated by the Malaysian government because he was consistent in delivering Muslim votes as well as for his continuous backing of the Malaysian government.
 He was later successful in making Islam the main religion of Sabah.
 However, as Malaysian government wanted to maintain good relations between Association of Southeast Asian Nations (ASEAN) with the Philippine central government, the Malaysian government could not raise the plight of Muslim minority in the Philippines.
 Due to this, Mustapha planned to secede the state of Sabah from Malaysia but his intention failed after he was removed from his position in 1975.
-The Philippine central government then retracted the Sabah claim in 1977 as a reward for Malaysian government action to stop supporting the southern Philippines Muslim rebels.
+The Philippine central government then retracted the Sabah claim in 1977 as a reward for Malaysian government action to stop supporting the activities done by Southern Filipino Muslim rebels.